kombohq/typescript-sdk/README.md

 <br />

-> [!WARNING]
+> [!NOTE]
-> The Kombo TypeScript SDK is still in beta and is subject to breaking changes.
+> The Kombo TypeScript SDK is **currently in beta**.
+The core API structure, methods, and input/output objects are considered stable.
+We may still make minor adjustments such as renames to exported type classes or fixes for code generator oddities, but all changes will be clearly documented in the changelog.
+We **do not foresee** any blockers for production use.

 <!-- Start Table of Contents [toc] -->
 ## Table of Contents